neuefische/wd-flipped-classroom-curriculum/sessions/git-branches-and-prs/git-branches-and-prs.md

 - Git branches and how to use them
 - Pull Requests and how to use them
-- How branches and pull requests facilitate collaboration
+- how branches and pull requests facilitate collaboration

 ---

 ## Git Branches

 When working on a project, especially as a team, you want to work on features independently, so they never affect anyone else's work.
-Git offers us "branches" to keep our current work away from a teams common codebase until completion.
+Git offers us **branches** to keep our current work away from a teams common codebase until completion.

 A branch lets you split from the main line of development.
 The new branch shares a part of its commit history with the main branch.
 At a certain commit the new branch branches off and the commit